songjiajia2018/ppl/README.md

     3563907_2.bam,3563907
     3564431_2.bam,3564431
     3564753_2.bam,3564753
-    ```

-    The output are five mutations files for each input :
+   The output are five mutations files for each input:

-    ```
     3562459.A.txt         3562814.A.txt         3563095.A.txt         3563458.A.txt         3563907.A.txt         3564431.A.txt         3564753.A.txt
     3562459.coverage.txt  3562814.coverage.txt  3563095.coverage.txt  3563458.coverage.txt  3563907.coverage.txt  3564431.coverage.txt  3564753.coverage.txt
     3562459.C.txt         3562814.C.txt         3563095.C.txt         3563458.C.txt         3563907.C.txt         3564431.C.txt         3564753.C.txt
     3562459.G.txt         3562814.G.txt         3563095.G.txt         3563458.G.txt         3563907.G.txt         3564431.G.txt         3564753.G.txt
     3562459.T.txt         3562814.T.txt         3563095.T.txt         3563458.T.txt         3563907.T.txt         3564431.T.txt         3564753.T.txt
-    ```

 2. "--merge" or "-m": merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation.

-(i) with "--pileup " or "--mergesamecell": The input directory path be will automatically set as "--outdir"/"--name" or "--outdir"/"--name"/samecell_merged.
+(i) With "--pileup " or "--mergesamecell": The input directory path be will automatically set as "--outdir"/"--name" or "--outdir"/"--name"/samecell_merged.

-(ii) without "--pileup " or "--mergesamecell": The input must be a directory containing mutations files.
+(ii) Without "--pileup " or "--mergesamecell": The input must be a directory containing mutations files.

 The outputs are five merged mutations files with .gz suffixes: